 - Being in the presence of others who bring you joy?

-Being a role model of emotional regulation for children daily can be overwhelming and exhausting.
-The job of an educator is essential yet challenging.
-The emotional toll underscores the need to make time to focus on your needs.
+While essential, being a daily role model of emotional regulation for children is both challenging and exhausting.
+This emotional toll underscores the need to make time to focus on our needs as educators.

 Teachers are combating a variety of daily occupational stressors.
 These can include but are not limited to heavy workloads, large class sizes, lack of support, diversity of tasks required, and the impact of covid over the last two years.
 With these high demands, educators can experience compassion fatigue - a normal response to the chronic stress of helping others.
 It is an everyday occupational reality for educators and others in the helping profession.